JaykishanJ/Drug-development_D/README.md

 ## Get data
 🛠️**Get PDB** \
-Using the accession code [2brc](https://www.rcsb.org/structure/2BRC) we get the structure of Hsp90 in PDB format
+Using the accession code [2brc](https://www.rcsb.org/structure/2BRC) we get the structure of Hsp90 in PDB format.
 Note that the protein and ligand are bound together

 ## Separate protein and ligand